realadamli/realadamli.github.io/_posts/trader-progress/montly-performance-review/2020-04-01-march-performance-review.md

 alt: Monthly Performance Review - Tracked Using Edgewonk 2.0
 categories: [Trader-Progress]
 tags: [Monthly Review]
+description: Performance review for March 2020.
+In the first post of this series, we go over some basic trade parameters, goal-setting, review techniques, and planning.
 ---

 This is the first trader progress update since I started this challenge.
 For those who are new, you can find an introduction to what I'm doing at this link: [LINK].
 It goes over the paramters that I've set for this challenge, as well as some other information.
 So, let's see how I did.